wayn-r/lovelace-lcars-card/flattened_codebase.md

       if (stepGroup.animations && Array.isArray(stepGroup.animations)) {
         let maxGroupDuration = 0;

-        // Calculate the longest duration in this group to know when to start the next index for (const animation of stepGroup.animations) {
+        for (const animation of stepGroup.animations) {
           const animationDuration = (animation.duration || 0) + (animation.delay || 0);
           maxGroupDuration = Math.max(maxGroupDuration, animationDuration);
         }

-        // Process all animations in this step group for (const animation of stepGroup.animations) {
+        for (const animation of stepGroup.animations) {
-          // Create sync data for this animation, incorporating the current animation's own delay const animationSyncData: AnimationSyncData = {
+          const animationSyncData: AnimationSyncData = {
             duration: animation.duration || baseSyncData.duration,
             ease: animation.ease || baseSyncData.ease,